harvestinghappiness/harvestinghappiness.github.io/_posts/2016-01-01-January-Newsletter.md

 {% include figure.html src="jan16pic2.jpg" size="third" alt="Guatemalans smiling" %}

-Our volunteers grown in number and our new facility has become the place for them to hang out.
-The additional space at facility has also allowed our volunteers to spend the night in a safe space as needed if they don’t feel safe returning to their homes for the night.
+Our volunteers have grown in number and our new facility has become the place for them to hang out.
+The additional space at the facility has also allowed our volunteers to spend the night in a safe space as needed if they don’t feel safe returning to their homes for the night.

 {% include figure.html src="jan16pic3.jpg" size="third" alt="Guatemalan boy carrying food." side="right" %}